taldatech/ddlp/README.md

   <img src="https://taldatech.github.io/ddlp-web/assets/images/obj3d_green_ball_left.gif" height="180">
 </p>

-# Deep Dynamic Latent Particles
+# DDLP: Unsupervised Object-centric Video Prediction with Deep Dynamic Latent Particles

-> **Unsupervised Object-centric Video Prediction with Deep Dynamic Latent Particles**<br>
+> **DDLP: Unsupervised Object-centric Video Prediction with Deep Dynamic Latent Particles**<br>
 > Tal Daniel, Aviv Tamar<br>
 >
-> **Abstract:** *We propose a new object-centric video prediction algorithm based on the
+> **Abstract:** *We propose a new object-centric video prediction algorithm based on the deep latent particle (DLP) representation.
-> deep latent particle (DLP) representation.
-In comparison to existing slot- or patch-based representations,
+> In comparison to existing slot- or patch-based representations, DLPs model the scene using a set of keypoints
-> DLPs model the scene using a set of keypoints with learned parameters for properties such as position and size,
+> with learned parameters for properties such as position and size, and are both efficient and interpretable.
-> and are both efficient and interpretable.
-Our method, deep dynamic latent particles (DDLP),
-> yields state-of-the-art object-centric video prediction results on several challenging datasets.
+> Our method, deep dynamic latent particles (DDLP), yields state-of-the-art object-centric video prediction results
-> The interpretable nature of DDLP allows us to perform ``what-if'' generation -- predict the consequence of
+> on several challenging datasets.
+The interpretable nature of DDLP allows us to perform
-> changing properties of objects in the initial frames, and DLP's compact structure enables efficient diffusion-based
+> ``what-if'' generation -- predict the consequence of changing properties of objects in the initial frames,
-> unconditional video generation.*
+> and DLP's compact structure enables efficient diffusion-based unconditional video generation.*

 ## Citation

 Daniel, Tal, and Aviv Tamar.
-"Unsupervised Object-centric Video Prediction with Deep Dynamic Latent Particles." arXiv preprint arXiv:2306.05957 (2023).
+"DDLP: Unsupervised Object-centric Video Prediction with Deep Dynamic Latent Particles." arXiv preprint arXiv:2306.05957 (2023).

     @article{daniel23ddlp,